alina-yur/voxxed-zurich/docs/index.md

   - toc
   - navigation
 ---
+## Awesome Java applications with GraalVM and Java microservices frameworks

 Thank you for coming to this talk!
 If you have any more questions: [@alina_yurenko](https://twitter.com/alina_yurenko)

 <a href="AWESOME-JAVA-FRAMEWORKS-VD-ZURICH.pdf">